Our role as a school is to give all our pupils the best possible education, and to raise standards and improve learning for all our pupils

 Science, art and design, design and technology and personal, social, health and citizenship education (PSHCE) are taught either in separate lessons or in blocked weeks.

 All pupils across the school also receive weekly music lessons with year 3 – 6 having the opportunity to learn recorder or have individual peripatetic lessons.
-Two hours of weekly physical education is also taught with a rotating class having swimming for one term a year.
-Pupils from years 3 to 6 take part in weekly French language sessions.
+In KS2, two hours of weekly physical education is also taught with a rotating class having swimming for one term a year.
+Pupils from years 3 to 6 take part in weekly German language sessions.

 Computers and ICT are used in all subjects of the curriculum as well as key skills being taught in separate lessons.
 We teach computer programming as discrete lessons as well as internet safety.